SantunuSarangi/Two-stage-OpAmp-Design/README.md

 # Two-stage-OpAmp-Design
-This will describe the details of two-stage operational amplifier design, simulation and layout using 180nm CMOS technology
+This github repository will describe the details of two-stage operational amplifier design, simulation and layout using 180nm CMOS technology